Other

 Can small talk help you make friends?

-Neighbourly interactions can also be the front door to friendship, without making every moment feel like an audition.
-Many adult friendships begin as repeated recognition: the person you see at the dog park every weekend could become the person you text with every day.
+Sean shares how many adult friendships begin as repeated recognition: for example, the person you see at the dog park every weekend could become the person you text with every day.

 Learn more about BCLC’s social purpose and the BCLC Human Connection Project.